Book with Tripmasters.com to enjoy mobile app during your trip.

 2 nights in County Clare

-Clare is the County of seascapes and landscapes, offering two of Ireland`s natural attractions: The Burren, with its great mystery and beauty due to its geology, flora, caves, archaeology and history and the dramatic stretch of coastline, including the spectacular Cliffs of Moher and quaint seaside towns such as Lahinch and Kilkee.
-Also worth visiting are charming villages like Killaloe, a lovely village at the foot of the Slieve Bernagh Hills, and home to a picturesque inland marina.
-Killaloe Cathedral dates from the 13th century.
-And for Irish music, be sure to visit town of Doolin - famed for its tradition of Irish music: It features pubs where they host musicians of high standard playing frequently both during the day and the evening.
-This is also an excellent place for those fascinated by the country`s ancient history, as it`s littered with historic and prehistoric sites, from the Poulnabrone Dolmen to Bunratty Castle.
+Clare is the County of seascapes and landscapes, offering two of Ireland's natural attractions: The Burren, with its great mystery and beauty due to its geology, flora, caves, archaeology and history, and the dramatic stretch of coastline, including the spectacular Cliffs of Moher.
+For Irish music, be sure to visit the town of Doolin - famed for its tradition of Irish music.
+This is also an excellent place for those fascinated by the country's ancient history, as it's littered with historic and prehistoric sites, from the Poulnabrone Dolmen to Bunratty Castle.

 Explore the Cliffs of Moher, the Aillwee Cave, Bunratty Castle and Folk Park, Craggaunowen, Clare Archaeology Centre - Dysert O'Dea Castle, and Clare Heritage and Genealogical Centre.